 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Washington is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Washington is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Washington who work in office and administrative support (12.92%), sales jobs (11.77%), and management occupations (8.51%).
+There are especially a lot of people living in Washington who work in office and administrative support (13.86%), management occupations (10.80%), and healthcare (8.73%).

 Also of interest is that Washington has more people living here who work in computers and math than 95% of the places in the US.

-Washington is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+Because of many things, Washington is a great place for families with children to consider.
+First of all, many other families with children live here, making Washington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Washington has a high rate of owner-occupied single family homes, which tends to reflect stability in the community.
+With regard to real estate, Washington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Washington’s overall crime rate is lower than average for the country.

-Washington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Washington does not have a public transit system used by locals to get to and from work.

-The education level of Washington citizens is very high relative to the national average among all cities (21.84%): 38.25% of adults in Washington have a bachelor's degree or even advanced degree.
+The citizens of Washington are very well educated compared to the average community in the nation: 39.89% of adults in Washington have a bachelor's degree or even advanced degree.

-The per capita income in Washington in 2010 was $33,701, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $134,804 for a family of four.
+The per capita income in Washington in 2018 was $35,780, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $143,120 for a family of four.
 However, Washington contains both very wealthy and poor people as well.

 The people who call Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washington residents report their race to be White, followed by Asian.
-Important ancestries of people in Washington include Irish, English, Italian, and Polish.
+Important ancestries of people in Washington include German, Irish, English, European, and Italian.

 The most common language spoken in Washington is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Tagalog.